 Cause and Effect

 Why bold?
 Making the extra effort to bold certain text is a specific action taken to produce a specific result.
 To make a point, right?

 Never underestimate how bolding certain words or sentences can make an otherwise benign statement one with major emphasis.
-The person you are communicating with knows you took the extra steps to bold only certain terms or phrases certainly makes the point of making a point.
+The person you are communicating with knows you took the extra steps to bold only certain terms or phrases.
+They know you are making a point of making a point.

 If you format that bold word or sentence into red text — you’ll have the recipient “seeing red” — literally.
 Red is known as an aggressive color.
 That’s why it is used in stop signs, lights, and fire engines.
 It garners attention, intimating urgency, and importance.